enzotoshio/netflix-search/README.md

 To run:

-execute each command in a separate bash:
+execute each of the commands above in a separated bash:
 ```sh
 $ npm run webdriver
 $ npm run test